Annual Report for an Estonian Company

 Obligations

-If the company is subject to audit, the annual report must be accompanied by the report of a certified/sworn auditor.
+If the company is subject to audit, the yearly report must be accompanied by the report of a certified/sworn auditor.
 The audit of the annual report is mandatory for accounting entities whose annual report must include at least two financial year indicators exceeding the following conditions:

 Condition Audit Inspection